Netherlands employment visas in 2023

-- In addition to this, local banks including i) SNS bank and ii) Rabobank are also viable for incorporating corporate business bank accounts in Netherlands;
+- In addition to this, local banks including i) SNS bank, ii) Rabobank and iii) ING are also viable for incorporating corporate business bank accounts in Netherlands;

 - For our Clients who are interested to open a corporate bank account with a Dutch bank, Healy Consultants Group PLC recommends ABN AMRO as their first banking choice in the Netherlands as it offers the best English support services;

 - The banks operating in the Netherlands offer a range of services including multiple currency support, internet/telephone banking, current accounts, savings accounts, debit/credit cards, fixed term deposits and wealth management.

 - Healy Consultants Group PLC’s bank account opening team will assist our Client to open the corporate bank account within 2 weeks and obtain an internet banking approval within the subsequent week;

 - While our experts will liaise with the banks to prevent our Clients from travelling for the interview, there is still a 30% chance that the bank may require our Clients to travel for a one-hour interview.
 There will be a fee discount of €950, if our Client has to travel;

 - When the bank account has been approved by our Client’s preferred banking institution, the bank will email our Client the corporate bank account number.

 Opening a Dutch Bank account in Netherlands

 - Our multi-national Clients’ should be informed regarding the availability of different banking options in EU, since the banking fees vary considerably in Holland compared to other EU countries.
 Healy Consultants Group PLC recommends our Clients to choose i) Deutsche bank; ii) ABN AMRO and iii) Royal Bank of Scotland for the best Dutch corporate bank account solutions;

 - The documents needed for opening a Dutch bank account include i) Social services number; ii) a valid form of identification; iii) proof of address; iv) an EU residence permit (if our Client is a non-resident of EU); v) a Dutch chamber of commerce (KVK) number and vi) a record of the businesses turnover (if any).

 Trade finance in the Netherlands